dstockman/puppet-stackdriver-agent/README.md

 include stackdriver
 ```

-You must specify your Stackdriver API key:
+You must specify your Stackdriver API key if not using GCM detection:

 * Using Hiera (recommended)